zul-m/AnsibleTasks/README.md

 # AnsibleTasks
-All collection of tasks in Ansible playbooks
+Collection of tasks in Ansible playbooks.